 Imagine giving your credit card, mobile phone, and laptop to somebody you’ve never met, and asking them to fill your shoes for a day—working your job, doing the shopping, and even picking up your kids from daycare.
 It’s risky.
 It’s frightening.
 It’s frightening because it’s risky.

-It’s also not so far from the job employers need to do when hiring remote colleagues.
-Somehow we’ve got to transform a person we’ve never met working from their couch to an employee we trust with the company credit card, social media account, or keys to our servers.
+It's also not so far from the job employers need to do when hiring remotely.
+Somehow we've got to transform a person we've never met working from their couch to an employee we trust with the company credit card, social media account, or keys to our servers.

 Hiring remote employees is as much about establishing mutual trust, as it is assessing for skill or cultural fitness.

 What many hiring managers miss is trust is a two-way street: for highly sought-after skill sets, employers have to put forth nearly as much effort to prove themselves as trustworthy as candidates do.
 The hiring process must be intentionally designed for candidates and employers to meet each other under low trust conditions, invest in each other gradually, and de-risk the prospect of working together all the while providing means for evaluating candidates on other dimensions.

 Thinking about the hiring process through a lens of progressively building makes the trigger for hiring simpler: a remote candidate becomes a remote employee when they are trusted enough.

 Mapping Out the Remote Hiring Process

 To hire remotely, we must build trust while checking to make sure they’re the right person for the job—all without ever meeting in person.
 Let’s lay out the big questions an employer should pursue while evaluating a candidate: